-Learn about the canyon’s geology on this beginner hike
+Learn about the canyon’s geology on this beginner-friendly hike

 I like this trail because it’s relatively flat and is a cool way to learn about the geology of the park.
 I think it’s a lot more “real” to learn about the natural history of the park while walking in nature than by looking at exhibits in a temperature-controlled museum.
 Plus, if you start at the Yavapai Geology Museum and end in Grand Canyon Village, you can walk right into a restaurant for a post-hike snack.